vitiral/vitiral.github.io/_posts/2017-09-12-password-manager-in-rust-using-argon2.md

 to know my name?
 What is up with the colorful symbols coresponding to a password?

-All I wanted with something that using a hash of the password for validation purposes, and then site passwords are just a hash of the same password.
+All I wanted was something that using a hash of the password for validation purposes, and then site passwords are just a hash of the same password.
 The setings, reference hash and existing sites should be stored in a simple toml file, which can be put on github.